If you or a loved one sustained severe injuries after being hit by a drunk driver, you are likely considering legal action.

 In most cases, insurance companies are motivated to settle with victims if the at-fault party was arrested for DUI.
 They are even more motivated if the defendant pled guilty or was found guilty in court.

-Consult a Florida Drunk Driving Accident Lawyer Today
+If You Have Been Hit By A Drunk Driver Consult a Florida DUI Accident Lawyer Today

 You can pursue a settlement through the insurance company as well as through Florida’s Victim Compensation program on your own.
 Unfortunately, both processes involve extensive time and documentation.
 This prevents you from focusing on your recovery and well-being and might not get you the results you are hoping for.